robomq/robomq.io/docs/STOMP.md

 You can implement the topic scenario by providing a destination started by `/topic/` or `/exchange/amq.topic/`.
 The essential difference between normal routing key and topic is that consumer can subscribe a topic with wild cards inside.
 In AMQP protocol, a message sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key with or without wild cards.

-i.e. In STOMP, if your destination in send function is `/topic/routingKey` or `/exchange/amq.topic/routingKey` and in subscribe function is `/topic/routingPattern` or `/exchange/amq.topic/routingPattern`, messages will be delivered to all queues bound to the topic exchange with the routingPattern which matches the routingKey in send destination because this type of destination is mapped into exchange.topic.routingPattern on [robomq.io](http://www.robomq.io) broker.
+i.e. In STOMP, if your destination in send function is `/topic/routingKey` or `/exchange/amq.topic/routingKey` and in subscribe function is `/topic/routingPattern` or `/exchange/amq.topic/routingPattern`, messages will be delivered to all queues bound to the topic exchange with the routingPattern which matches the routingKey in send destination because this type of destination is mapped into exchange.topic.routingPattern on <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 There are 2 wild cards available as bellow: